Herb Goldberg: His books

 His newest book and his first in fifteen years, What Men Still Don't Know About Women, Relationships, and Love, synthesizes the major points that he wrote about in his seven previous books, as he explores contemporary issues that confront men in their relationships with women and family.
 While originally seen as an author of men's books, his writing has also become popular among women.
 His last two books, What Men Really Want and Men’s Secrets solidified a base of female readers that had previously embraced The Hazards of Being Male and The New Male-Female Relationship.

 His first book, Creative Aggression, co-authored with Dr. George R. Bach, became a national best-seller and sold over one million copies.
 On September 20, 1981, the Los Angeles Times Book Review selected Creative Aggression for its list of “100 Books for the Modern Person,” a contemporary reading list of books published over the preceding 35-year period.

-To create a more level playing field in a time of growing feminism, and to help men and women more accurately see and understand men's personal experience, Goldberg wrote The Hazards of Being Male: Surviving the Myth of Masculine Privilege.
+Goldberg then wrote The Hazards of Being Male: Surviving the Myth of Masculine Privilege, which aimed to explore men's personal experiences in response to the growing feminist movement.
 It had an initial printing of 7,500 copies, but eventually sold 20,000 hardcover copies.
-The Hazards of Being Male became a surprise best-seller and strong backlist book with almost 30 printings and nearly one million copies sold.
+The Hazards of Being Male became a surprise best-seller and had a backlist with almost 30 printings and nearly one million copies sold.

 Goldberg followed The Hazards of Being Male with the publication of The New Male, which sold over 300,000 copies.

 At about the same time, Goldberg co-authored Money Madness.
 The paperback version was reprinted twice and was one of the first books to explore the relationship between people's financial habits and their personalities.
 It sold approximately 200,000 copies.